 COVARIANCE.S

-The COVARIANCE.S function is used to calculate the sample covariance between two sets of data.
-It is commonly employed in statistics and data analysis to measure the degree to which two variables change together.
-This function is particularly useful in assessing the relationship between two investment assets, economic variables, or experimental results.
+The COVARIANCE.S function calculates the sample covariance between two sets of data.
+It measures how two variables change together, useful in statistics and data analysis.
+This function can assess relationships between investment assets, economic variables, or experimental results.

 Syntax 🔗